News Rover Password Protection and File Encryption Option

 What can be protected with the password option?
 You can mark as

-password protected any newsgroup, interest group, filing folder as well as
+password protected any newsgroup, interest group, filing folder,

 your e-mail Inbox and Outbox.
 Password protected items are completely